 - Interoperability challenges: This topic will always be top of mind in health IT.

-- HIPAA compliance: While HIPAA may change, the need to comply does not.
+- HIPAA compliance: While specific HIPAA regulations may change, the need for compliance within healthcare technology does not.

-- Improving patient care: Practitioners that use healthcare software will continue to have this concern.
+- Improving patient care: Practitioners using healthcare software will continue to have this concern.

 What does your company stand for?
-In other words, what is your brand?
-Your brand is how users will identify you, so you need to be rock solid in representing that identity.
+In other words, what is your brand’s voice?
+Your audience identifies with your brand’s messaging, so your grasp of your identity should be rock solid.

-Brainstorm on words that represent your brand—don’t stop at two or three—go until you have nine or 10.
-Post-its are helpful for this exercise—you can put one concept on each post-it.
-Weed concepts down until you are convinced you have the three or four concepts that best represent your brand.
-The law firm may have the following: Family Law, Wills and Trusts, Excellent Customer Service and Expertise in Changing Law.
+Brainstorm words that represent your brand.
+We recommend that you come up with nine or 10 and then pare down to a final list of the three or four concepts that best represent your brand.
+For instance, a law firm may have the following: Family Law, Wills and Trusts, Excellent Customer Service, and Expertise in Changing Law.

-How often are you going to publish evergreen content?
-Whatever your blogging schedule; every day, twice a month, once a week, you need to mix evergreen content with timely content.
-That way you can attract the maximum number of eyeballs to your site.
+Whether your blogging schedule is every day, twice a month, or once a week, you need to include a mix of timely and evergreen content on your editorial calendar.
+That way, you can attract the maximum number of visitors to your site.

-1. Make a Top 50 List of Questions and Ideas
+1. Make a List of the Top 50 Questions and Ideas

-- Use a keyword planner tool to understand the search volume and trends of keywords that matter to your audience.
+- Use a keyword planner tool or Google Trends to understand keywords’ search volume and trends that matter to your audience.

-- Start with keywords that have significant volume and look at the pages that rank highest to determine if they are receiving sufficient traffic.
+- Start with keywords with significant volume and look at the pages that rank highest to determine if they receive enough traffic.

 - Examine trends for the keywords you have narrowed down from the first two steps.
 Use Google Trends to understand the long-term search volume of the keyword to discern if it’s consistent.

 It’s easier to rank if you include long-tail keywords in your content, so make sure you put those on your list.